 If you’re a Linux/Unix user, you are probably aware of the reason for the backslashes (\) in the above examples – it’s to indicate that the following character is to be taken literally and not as a metacharacter.
 Windows has the annoying trait of being ambivalent about embedded spaces in filenames (and upper/lower case) whereas Linux is far more strict, hence the need to say what you mean and not count on the operating system to try to figure it out for you.

 Indeed, one of the bugaboos I have run into has to do with serial port mapping.
 N1MM gets upset when you shut the rig off while it’s running, thus suspending serial communications with the rig.
 USB devices can have an unpredictable way of appearing and disappearing, since they’re hot-pluggable by design; the operating system will detect a new device and assign it a port, creating and destroying entries in /dev on the fly.
 On occasion, when I’ve turned the radio off while leaving N1MM up (to perhaps take a break and come back to the contest later), the device handler deletes the /dev entry for the rig’s USB port and the symbolic link in dosdevices is broken.
 N1MM then fails to see the COM port and throws an error.
 Other than shutting everything down and rebooting, the fix seems to be to find where the computer has remapped the rig’s USB port (look in /dev/ttyUSB* to see what’s new), delete the symlink in dosdevices, and create it with the new USB device.
 (Another workaround would be to symlink multiple /dev/ttyUSBn entries as different COM ports in dosdevices, and switch them in N1MM’s serial configuration section.)
 This works until you restart or reboot, when everything should get assigned freshly and you’ll have to change the symlink in dosdevices again.
 A safer way around this is to exit N1MM before shutting off the radio (don’t worry, N1MM will pick up where it left off when you restart it – you don’t have to save and reload the entire contest).
+And as mentioned earlier, udev can static map USB devices so they always appear at the same /dev/ttyUSBn entry.

 I’ve had other problems of a minor annoying nature, such as erratic behavior when clicking on the menus – they tend to vanish before you can click on a drop-down option; using the arrow keys and Alt- key combinations is more reliable.
 I also ran into a problem with callsign entry throwing an error when trying to log the IARU contest.
 This turned out to be an actual bug, which the development team acknowledged and is working on.
 Why it wasn’t a widespread issue isn’t known, however.
 Maybe Windows would just “swallow the bug” and carry on, while wine might be more particular – who knows.